-At December 31, 2019 we are contingently liable under two standby letters of credit approximating \$270,500 in total.
-The letters of credit are being maintained as security for payments to two vendors.
+At December 31, 2020 we are contingently liable under a standby letter of credit approximating \$220,500.
+The letter of credit is being maintained as security for payments to a vendor.

 Litigation

 The Company is currently, and has been in the past, a party to various routine legal proceedings, primarily employee related matters, incident to the ordinary course of business.
 The Company believes that the outcome of all such pending legal proceedings in the aggregate is unlikely to have a material adverse effect on the business or consolidated financial condition of the Company.